 - International Trade Administration Trade Data lists statistics on trade data.
 Many different data sources are available online, such as exports from U.S. metropolitan areas, export-related jobs, and top trading partners.

 - U.S. Census Bureau- Foreign Trade Division provides general U.S. trade information such as Trade Highlights, Balance by Partner Country, Country/Product Trade, and State Trade Data.
-The Foreign Trade Division also produces CD-ROM copies of detailed reports which are available on a subscription basis.
-The CD-ROM copies are the most detailed reports available for public reference.
+The Foreign Trade Division also produces electronic and CD-ROM copies of detailed reports which are available on a subscription basis.

 - USA Trade Online is available on a subscription basis; however users can download a free demo of the program before purchasing.
 This source provides statistics on United States exports and imports to countries around the world.
 In order to use the program, users must be familiar with the Harmonized System (HS) and the North American Industry Classification System (NAICS).